tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 ### Progress bars

-The map family of function can now produce a progress bar.
+The map family can now produce a progress bar.
 This is very useful for long running jobs:

 <div class="highlight">